skalenetwork/documentation/validators/register-validator-node.md

 Sgxwallet runs as a network server.
 Clients connect to the server, authenticate to it using TLS 1.0 protocol with client certificates, and then issue requests to the server to generate crypto keys and perform cryptographic operations.
 The keys are generated inside the secure SGX enclave and never leave the enclave unencrypted.

-To be able to set up an SGX Wallet, validators are required to have an SGX compatiable servers.
+To be able to set up an SGX Wallet, validators are required to have an SGX compatible servers.
 Before installing SGX Wallet, validators has to make sure that SGX is enabled in the server.

 SKALE will have two types of SGX operations: